JuliaGeodynamics/LaMEM.jl/README.md

 # LaMEM.jl
 [![Build Status](https://github.com/JuliaGeodynamics/LaMEM.jl/workflows/CI/badge.svg)](https://github.com/JuliaGeodynamics/LaMEM.jl/actions)

-This is the Julia interface to [LaMEM](https://bitbucket.org/bkaus/lamem) (Lithosphere and Mantle Evolution Model), which allows you to start a (parallel) LaMEM simulation from julia, and read back the output files to julia for further processing.
+This is the Julia interface to [LaMEM](https://bitbucket.org/bkaus/lamem) (Lithosphere and Mantle Evolution Model), which is the easiest way to install LaMEM on any system, allows you to start a (parallel) LaMEM simulation, and read back the output files to julia for further processing.

-See [GeophysicalModelGenerator](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl) for tools to create input models for LaMEM, from data.

 ### 1. Installation
 Go to the package manager & install it with: